 - Sink blockages are usually caused by grease, hair, soap residue, or foreign objects trapped in the drain or P-trap.

-- Simple DIY methods like plunging, boiling water, or baking soda can clear minor clogs if used correctly.
+- Simple DIY methods like plunging, boiling water, or bicarb soda can clear minor clogs if used correctly.

 - Chemical drain cleaners can damage pipes and should be avoided in older plumbing systems common across Sydney.